kshedden/cscar_terminal/background.md

 What's in store for late 2010's and beyond?
 [Virtual machines](https://en.wikipedia.org/wiki/Operating-system-level_virtualization), container-based architectures, OS support for hardware innovation (increasing number of cores, flash memory), ...
-UNIX continues to be highly adaptable OS framework
+Almost 50 years from its origins, UNIX continues to be highly adaptable and relevant OS framework.

 Main components/functionality of an operating system
 -----------------------------------------------------